Albert Pollard: Politics

 Pollard was politically active for the Liberal Party and stood as Liberal candidate for the London University in the 1922, 1923 and 1924 General Elections.

 Personal life

 In retirement Pollard lived at Milford-on-Sea in Hampshire.
 He was the father of the bibliographer and bookseller Graham Pollard and father-in-law to pioneering Communist and women's rights campaigner Kay Beauchamp.
+Another daughter, Margaret, married the classicist Harold Edgeworth Butler, and was the mother of political scientist Sir David Butler.

 Works

 Contributions to the Dictionary of National Biography

 Pollard was a prolific contributor to the DNB.
 Among many others: